Dennis Eckert

-Dennis-Yerai Eckert Ayensa (born 9 January 1997) is a German professional footballer who plays for Royale Union Saint-Gilloise as a forward.
+Dennis-Yerai Eckert Ayensa (born 9 January 1997) is a German professional footballer who plays as a forward and midfielder for Standard Liège in the Belgian Pro League.

 Club career

 Early career

-Eckert was born in Bonn to a Galician mother and a German father with Iranian roots.
-He joined Borussia Mönchengladbach's youth setup in 2013, after stints at Alemannia Aachen, 1.
-FC Köln and SC Pulheim.
-He made his senior debut with the former's reserve team on 5 September 2015, playing the last five minutes in a 2–2 Regionalliga home draw against SSVG Velbert.
+After stints at Pulheimer SC, 1.
+FC Köln, and Alemannia Aachen, Eckert joined Borussia Mönchengladbach's youth setup in 2013 and made appearances in the UEFA Youth League.
+He made his senior debut with the latter's reserve team on 5 September 2015 in a 2–2 Regionalliga home draw against SSVg Velbert.

 Celta Vigo

-On 4 July 2017, Eckert joined Celta de Vigo and was initially assigned to the B-team in Segunda División B. He made his first-team debut on 18 August of the following year, coming on as a late substitute for Maxi Gómez in a 1–1 home draw against RCD Espanyol.
+On 4 July 2017, Eckert joined Celta de Vigo and was initially assigned to the B-team in Segunda División B. He made his first-team debut on 18 August of the following year, coming on as a late substitute for Maxi Gómez in a 1–1 La Liga home draw against RCD Espanyol.

 Loan to Excelsior

 On 31 January 2019, Eckert joined Eredivisie side SBV Excelsior until June.
 He scored the game-winning goal on 17 February in a 2–1 comeback win against FC Emmen for his first top-flight goal.